cleavr/cleaverdocs/content/guides/koa.md

 ## Prerequisite - ensure Port is not hardcoded

-If you are working off one of the Koa boilerplates, they often have the port number hard coded.
+If you are working off one of the Koa boilerplate's, they often have the port number hard coded.
 Make sure to update your code to check `process.env.PORT` for the port number as Cleavr will randomly assign a port number during site creation.

 In your Koa JS project, open the `app.js` file and update as follows: